PAUL34913/msp1-cv/README.md

 -   Fixed text-indent issue in blog content
 -   Fixed layout issue on form
 -   Fixed page header alignment for landing positions
+-   Removed text about callers from outside UK from contact form
+-   Increased amount of rows in text-area on contact form

 ## Known Bugs